pyccel/pyccel/tutorial/quickstart.md

 ### Statically Typed Languages

-A language is statically-typed if the type of a variable is known at compile-time instead of run-time.
+A language is statically typed if the type of a variable is known at compile-time instead of run-time.
-Common examples of statically-typed languages include Java, C, C++, FORTRAN, Pascal and Scala.
+Common examples of statically typed languages include Java, C, C++, FORTRAN, Pascal and Scala.
 These languages provide a set of built-in types, and provide the means for creating additional user-defined types.
 It is the programmer's responsibility to explicitly declare the type of every variable used in the code.